-Almost everybody has a side of the bed to sleep on, and most couples need to establish this as soon as sharing a bed is agreed upon.
-According to research, women prefer to sleep on the left side of the bed, so men typically sleep on the right.
+Most of us have one side of the bed we prefer to sleep on more than the other.
+Women usually prefer to sleep on the left of the bed, so men usually sleep on the right.

-Dominant hands can influence the choice of side.
-Right-handed people naturally look to sleep on the right, and left-handed people on the left.
-One school of thought also claims that humans have a dominant left or right brain that influences our decisions and personality.
+Right-handed people often sleep on the right, while left-handed people sleep on the left.
+Humans may also have a dominant left or right brain that influences our decisions and personality.

-It’s claimed that the side of the bed we sleep on can influence our mood in the morning.
-People that sleep on the left are believed to wake up happier and enjoy their jobs more.
-Right-sided sleepers are claimed to be grumpier in the morning but earn more money.
+People who sleep on the left are believed to wake up happier and enjoy their jobs more.
+Right-sided sleepers are usually less happy in the morning but earn higher incomes.

 In reality, a preferred side of the bed will likely be based on logistics and practical concerns.
-However, the psychological impact of sleeping on different sides of the bed is interesting to consider.
+However, the psychological impact of sleeping on different sides of the bed is fascinating.

 Why Do We Choose a Side of the Bed?

-Almost everybody has a preferred side of the bed, especially when sharing with a partner.
+Almost everybody has a preferred side of the bed, especially when sharing this space with a partner.

-The decision may also be based on practicality.
-Some of the reasons we choose to sleep on the left or right of the bed include the following:
+Some of the reasons we choose to sleep on the left or right of the bed include:

-- Claustrophobia – People that don’t feel comfortable in enclosed spaces will likely want to face away from a wall into an open room.
+- Claustrophobia – People who don’t feel comfortable in enclosed spaces will likely want to face away from a wall into an open room.

-- Temperature regulation – Some people prefer to sleep closer or further away from a radiator.
+- Temperature regulation – Some prefer sleeping closer or further away from a radiator.

 - Physical comfort – Eating late at night can prolong digestion.
-Sleeping on the left side of the body – and thus the left side of the bed – can make digestion more comfortable.
+Sleeping on the left side of the body can make digestion more comfortable.

-- Entertainment – One side of the bed may offer a superior view of a bedroom TV or a larger bedside table for books and lamps.
+- Entertainment – One side of the bed may offer a better view of a bedroom TV or a larger bedside table for books, phones, and lamps.

-- Noise – One side of the bed may be quieter as it’s further away from a window or makes it easier to hear children at night.
+- Noise – One side of the bed may be quieter because it’s further away from a window or makes it easier to hear children at night.

 - Convenience – If one partner needs to get up earlier than the other, it makes sense that they’re closer to the door and any closet space.

 When a side of the bed has been chosen, it usually becomes an unwritten law that we’ll remain on this side in the future.
-Exchanging sides of the bed often feel confusing and disorienting to couples.
+Exchanging sides of the bed is confusing and disorienting to couples.

 Why Do We Always Asleep on the Same Side of the Bed?

 Familiarity can be a key element in falling asleep.
-Routine is part of sleep hygiene, which is a psychological aid to falling into a deep and restful slumber.
+Routine is part of sleep hygiene, which is a psychological aid to falling into a deep and restful sleep.

-What’s also interesting is that sex and gender can play a role in what side of the bed we sleep on.
+What’s also interesting is that gender can affect what side of the bed we sleep on.
 It’s claimed that women feel considerably stronger about what side of the bed they sleep on, laying claim to the left.

 Why Does the Woman Sleep on the Left Side of the Bed?

-Women prefer to sleep on the left of the bed for safety and security when sharing.
+When sharing, women prefer to sleep on the left of the bed for safety and security.
 When sleeping on the left side of a shared bed, women naturally took on the “little spoon” position while cuddling at night.

-This suggests that, in most cases, men naturally gravitate to the right side of the bed to provide their partner with the best possible night of slumber.
+This suggests that, in most cases, men naturally gravitate to the right side of the bed to provide their partner with the best possible night’s sleep.
 This will be especially common if a man is right-handed.

 Psychology Behind Our Side of the Bed

-Not every decision to sleep on a particular side of the bed is conscious or practical; it’s claimed that your choice of a side of the bed can also play into your phycological make-up.
+Not every decision to sleep on a particular side of the bed is conscious or practical.
+It’s claimed that choosing a side of the bed can also play into your psychological makeup.

-According to the Hellenic Journal of Psychology, people are not just left- or right-handed – we are also left-brained and right-brained.
+According to the Hellenic Journal of Psychology, people are not just left- or right-handed – we’re also left-brained and right-brained.

 PLoS One disputes this line of thinking, but the left-brain versus right-brain hypothesis remains commonly used in education.